 Great artists take numerous musical styles and influences, add their own talents and personality, and create a unique sound all their own.
 Sacred Harmony personifies that.
 With a sound unlike any other group in Gospel music, the Tennessee-based trio is breaking through barriers with their blended style.

 With well over a decade of ministry behind them, Sacred Harmony has seen God do some mighty things in their lives and in their music.
 In 2016, they signed with Butler Music Group in Nashville, TN.
 Soon after that, they began work on a new project, Believe, which is proving to be a breakout album for the group.
 They partnered with Grammy award winners and Gospel music icons, the Fairfield Four, to record the song, “Bury The Workman.”
 Much like that song, the entire album highlights the abilities of Sacred Harmony to glean from other genres while making a song their own.
 They have spent 2019 and 2020 thus far focusing on a new CD project called "It Ain't Over Yet" with John Darin Rowsey, as arranger and Matthew Browder as producer at the phenominal Blackbird Studio in Nashville, TN.
 The project theme seems appropriate with the tornados and the Covid 19 pandemic interruptions to finalize the vocals.
-The group is awaiting release of the new project after now being mastered by the expertise of Tommy Dorsey for the harmonys for their full project but have already released the first song from the this project to radio "Sing Joy to the World" which has already hit the Singing News Chart #66 debut and SGN Scoops top 40.
+The group is awaiting release of the new project after now being mastered by the expertise of Tommy Dorsey for the harmonies for their full project but have already released the first song from the this project to radio "Sing Joy to the World" which hit the Singing News Chart TOP 80 and SGN Scoops top 40.
 Listen for "TOP NEW RADIO RELEASE " out to radio April 2021 "Breathe In, Breathe Out, written by Jason Crabb and John Darin Rowsey, already climbing the charts nationally.
 Stay tuned for more of the blended genre style of Progressive Gospel that God has blessed thru prayer and searching of just the right message to uplift hearts and win souls.